• Skip to primary navigation

 Three Heads Are Better Than One: How To Hit Different Parts Of The Tricep

-There are different ways to work the different heads of your triceps.
+There are several ways to work the different heads of your triceps.

-Now let’s look at each head in more depth:
+Now let’s look at each head in more depth and perform an anatomical insight into all three.

 Triceps